 What causes prostatitis?

-Different types of prostatitis have different causes.
-Risk factors for chronic pelvic pain syndrome (CPPS), the most common type, aren’t clear.
+Different types of prostatitis have other causes.
+Risk factors for chronic pelvic pain syndrome (CPPS), the most common type, aren’t apparent.
 Potential contributors to CPPS include:

 - Autoimmune diseases.